-After spending 18 years in Guyana jails and U.S. federal prisons, Larry Layton, the only man convicted on criminal charges arising from the events of November 18, 1978, was released earlier this year .
+After spending 18 years in Guyana jails and U.S. federal prisons, Larry Layton, the only man convicted on criminal charges arising from the events of November 18, 1978, was released in April 2002.
 Larry’s parole came two years earlier than his previously-scheduled release date of April 2004.

 The early release culminated a six-year campaign during which members of his family worked with a core of supporters, first to petition then-President Clinton to commute Larry’s sentence, then to convince the Parole Commission to modify its earlier decision on a release date.

 Three witnesses appeared on Larry’s behalf before a parole hearing at the federal prison at Lompoc, California, including attorney Frank Bell and Loren Buddress, the former Chief Probation Office for the Northern District of California.
 But it was the testimony of Vern Gosney, one of Larry’s shooting victims at the Port Kaituma airstrip, who traveled from Hawaii for the sole purpose of attending the hearing and who delivered the most impassioned plea for Larry’s release, that apparently made the difference.

 The parole examiner said he was “deeply troubled” that Larry had remained in prison for so long — well in excess of the five years recommended by the sentencing judge — and noted Larry’s exemplary behavior while in federal custody.